Ebazhanov/linkedin-skill-assessments-quizzes/mongodb/mongodb-quiz.md

 - [ ] access the database
 - [ ] be called only when the key has a single value
-- [ ] acces the database only to perform read operations
+- [ ] access the database only to perform read operations
 - [x] not access the data

 #### Q35.
 On a newly created collection, which field will have an index?

 - [ ] the name field
-- [ ] the Objectid field
+- [ ] the ObjectId field
 - [x] the \_id field
 - [ ] no field will have an index